At this time, still, one of the most common methods of reaching out to potential customers is through phone calls.

 What is Hot Calling?

-Hot calling is a sales technique where a salesperson contacts prospects who have recently shown a high level of interest or engagement with the salesperson or their company.
+Hot calling is a sales technique where a salesperson contacts prospects who have recently shown a high level of engagement with the salesperson or their company.

 This could be through actions such as requesting a demo, signing up for a free trial, or submitting a contact form with specific inquiries.
 Hot calling provides the opportunity to strike while the iron is hot and engage with prospects who are actively seeking information or solutions.

-When making a hot call, the salesperson should focus on providing the prospect with the information or support they need to make an informed decision.
+When making a hot call, the sales rep should focus on providing the lead with the information or support they need to make an informed decision.
 This may involve:

 • answering questions,